-For patrolling games, we prove that the value always exists and obtain a general upper bound.
+For patrolling games, we prove that the value always exists, and obtain a decomposition result to lower bound the value as well as a general upper bound.
 We then study patrolling games on networks.
-In particular we compute the value as well as optimal strategies for the class of Eulerian networks.
+We compute the value as well as optimal strategies for the class of Eulerian networks.
 The special network composed of two nodes linked by three parallel arcs is also examined and bounds on the value are computed.
 Lastly, we study patrolling games on $\R^2$ and obtain an asymptotic expression for the value as the detection radius of the patroller goes to $0$.

 For hiding games, we first focus on a particular class of strategies for both the searcher and the hider called "equalizing".
-These strategies have the property that if one exists, then it is optimal for both players.
-Our main result regarding hiding games is an asymptotic formula for the value of hiding games on a compact set with positive Lebesgue measure.
-A counterexample based on a Cantor-type set showing that this last result cannot extend to compact sets with zero Lebesgue measure is also presented.
+These strategies have the property that if there exists one, then it is optimal for both players.
+Our main result regarding hiding games is an asymptotic formula for the value when the search space has positive Lebesgue measure.
+A counterexample based on a Cantor-type set showing that this last result cannot be extended to compact sets with zero Lebesgue measure is also presented.

-Finally, we discuss some basic properties of monotonicity and continuity of the value function of continuous patrolling and hiding games.
+Finally, we discuss some elementary properties of monotonicity and continuity of the value function of continuous patrolling and hiding games.